jeffhowarth/ee-edu/src/methods/javascript.md

 // Use single quotes to define string.

-var hello = "Hello world!"  // This is a string.
+var hello = 'Hello world!'  // This is a string.

 // You can also use double quotes to enclose string.